-You can do both: you can make an appointment with our new online scheduling software at elon.mywconline.com or you can walk in and work with a consultant, if one is available.
+You can do both: you can make an appointment with our online scheduling software at elon.mywconline.com or you can walk in and work with a consultant, if one is available.
 If you walk into the Writing Center and a consultant is available, we will ask you to use our scheduling software to book a current appointment session.
-PLEASE NOTE: if you are more than 5 minutes late, the consultant will work with any clients that walk in and you will have to reschedule your appointment.
+PLEASE NOTE: if you are more than five minutes late for an appointment, the consultant will work with any clients that walk in and you will have to reschedule your appointment.

 Do I have to have a final draft to meet with a consultant?

 No you do not have to have a final draft to meet with a consultant.
 In fact, we encourage you to visit us early in your writing process.
 Our consultants are prepared to work with you on any stage of the writing process, including understanding an assignment, brainstorming, starting your research, drafting, revising, editing, & documenting sources.

 Our consultants can assist you better if they understand your purpose for writing.
 Therefore, if possible, it is very helpful for you to bring your assignment handout for the consultant to read.
 You may also bring any other materials you will find helpful, such as notes, outlines, laptop, books, articles, etc.

 Are there certain disciplines or genres I can't bring to The Writing Center?

 No. Our consultants have taken a class in which they study how people learn to write and how writing differs across different disciplines.
 While no one could be an expert in writing in all of the different disciplines, our consultants understand how different disciplines value different kinds of writing, and they know how to work with you and where to look for answers about different kinds of writing.

 How many times can I visit The Writing Center?